Kunga Yoga 3 Week Immersion on the Beaches of the Outer Banks!

 We’ll also give you time throughout the weekend to spend enjoying the OBX.
 Saturdays + Sundays–Vacation Days–are a great time to invite your family to join you on the beach!

-Click here to view our accommodations located within walking distance to the beach, Duck Village and the studio.
+Click here to view our house, A Great Place, located within walking distance to the beach, Duck Village and the studio.

 Lotus + Lentils, a plant-based catering company, will be preparing 3 meals a day on all training days.
 Each meal will be thoughtfully prepared by Tish Vincent, owner of Lotus + Lentils, and will be a well rounded plant-based (vegan) meal.
 Tish cooks with passion and heart, mindfully and prayerfully creating each meal.
 Lotus + Lentils really value a sense of sharing and community around the fun that happens in the kitchen!

 For breakfast trainees can expect items such as gluten free avocado toast, smoothies, homemade granola bowls, breakfast casseroles + more!
 Our lunch menus will include items such as buddha bowls, mediterranean salad bars, tex-mex taco and salad bar, green goddess bowls + more!
 For dinner, we’ll enjoy meals that will include items such as Kitchari, homemade hearty soups, gluten free vegetable lasagne + more!